 Proper beehive spring management should include the removal of frames with honey, pollen or capped brood.
 They can be replaced with empty frames, frames with foundation or drawn comb (stickies).
 If your hive is strong enough, you could remove and replace up to 4 frames from the brood box.

-Sealed brood frames can be pulled up into the honey super above the queen excluder so that the brood can hatch.
+Sealed brood frames can be pulled up into the honey super above the queen excluder so the brood can hatch.
 Splitting the hive is another good way of reducing the incidence of swarming.
 A suitable method of dividing a colony is to remove a couple of sealed brood combs, a frame of eggs and larvae and a frame of honey with plenty of nurse bees and start your nucleus hive.

 Excess honey or pollen frames can be stored in a freezer until required when the hive gets stronger.